Skip to content

 Sample Collection

-The specimen should be taken as described in the LBC Training CD Rom supplied to smear takers by NHS Greater Glasgow & Clyde.
+The specimen should be taken as described in the handbook for Healthcare Professionals Taking Cervical Screening Tests supplied to smear takers by NSD.
 Other boards should follow their normal smear taking protocol.
 The collected specimen should then be rinsed out into a Hologic™ Thin Prep Pap Test (LBC) specimen vial.

 Please ensure the vial is within the date specified.
 If it is out of date then it must not be used.

 Requests for cervical smears should be generated electronically at the smear taker location using the Scottish Cervical Call and Recall computer system (SCCRS).
+If your patient is awaiting IVF please note this in the Clinical Comments box and the sample will be prioritized.
 The vial should be appropriately labelled using the bar coded SCCRS label and sent to the laboratory.

 Each LBC sample should be placed in a clear polythene bag and sent to the laboratory in the appropriate White Cervical Cytology Samples Only (LBC) bag (NHSGGC) and accompanied with a Specimen Dispatch note.